-As new staff join Deafway they attend our intensive BSL Level 1 course before starting work in their own department.
-After 6 months staff attend our intensive BSL Level 2 course.
+As new staff join Deafway they attend our in-house introductory BSL course before starting work in their own department.
+After 3 months staff attend a certificated BSL Level 1 course, then approximately 6 months later attend a certificated BSL Level 2 course – both these courses are nationally recognised qualifications.

 We see sign languages (BSL in the UK, NSL in Nepal, USL in Uganda and other sign languages in other countries) as full, vibrant, living languages.